opendatasoft/ods-documentation/source/creating_content/01_creating_content_page/managing_page_security.rst

 - granting a user or a group of users a new page permission,
 - or, deleting a page permission for a user or a group of users.

-.. admonition:: Note
-   :class: note

-   Permissions can be granted beforehand, when adding the users and groups of users to the page (see `Adding users or groups to a page`_ for more information).

 Granting page security permissions for users or groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~